woosting/linux/contents/syncthing/init.d.md

 # How to start Syncthing on Debian boot using init.d

-Syncthing is a great, open-source, decentralized file sync application available for a wide range of platforms (Windows, Linux, Mac, Android, OpenBSD...)
+Syncthing is a great, open-source, decentralized file sync application available for a wide range of platforms (Windows, Linux, Mac, Android, OpenBSD...).

 Installation on _Debian / Ubuntu_ is simple and well [documented][2].
 There is also great general documentation for [installing and configuring Synthing][3] and how to [automatically start Syncthing][4].
 However, there is one thing that the current documentation does not cover, and that is how to start Syncthing on boot with init.d, here's how:

 ## Procedure

 ### Create the startup script
-1. Add the startup script
+1. Issue: `vim /etc/init.d/syncthing` to create the startup script:

   ```shell
 $ vim /etc/init.d/syncthing